-Plan upcoming hikes.
+1) Plan upcoming hikes.

 Take advantage of a little indoors downtime to plot out a few hikes ahead.

-Watch hiking TV shows or movies.
+2) Watch hiking and outdoor shows or movies.

 Plop on the couch with a blanket and stream something outdoorsy.

 Nice mix of popular areas (Shenandoah’s Old Rag, Zion’s Narrows) with a little more offbeat destinations (Katmai, Voyageurs).
 Hiking, biking, rafting, kayaking, caving.

 Like Jerry Seinfeld’s “Comedians in Cars Getting Coffee” but with hiking instead of driving.
 While they aren’t talking about the outdoors per se, the conversations can be quite entertaining.
-YOUTUBE

-Curl up with a book.
+3) Curl up with a book.

 When you can’t get outside for an adventure, the next best thing is reading about one.

-A Walk in the Woods: Rediscovering America on the Appalachian Trail.
+“Rediscovering America on the Appalachian Trail”.
 A funny, quick read about Bill Bryson’s ill-prepared attempt at hiking the AT.
 (The movie is listed above).

-Grandma Gatewood’s Walk – About the first solo female thru-hiker who competed the Appalachian Trail in 1955….at age 67.
+About the first solo female thru-hiker who competed the Appalachian Trail in 1955….at age 67.

 For another take on what it’s like to hike the Appalachian Trail – barefoot.

 The trail has since surged in popularity when the book was made into a movie with Reese Witherspoon (The movie is listed above).

-Desert Solitaire – The fantastic Edward Abbey classic is a must-read before a trip to Arches National Park – but is also a great book anytime.
+The fantastic Edward Abbey classic is a must-read before a trip to Arches National Park – but is also a great book anytime.

 Nice selection from the collected works of one of America’s original naturalists… and the original avid hiker.

 Classic, young-adult book about a boy who runs away to live in the woods on his own.

-Play a game.
+4) Play a game.

 When it’s pouring out or you’ve been out in the snow for hours, it’s time to make some cocoa and bust out a board game.

-YAHTZEE National Parks – Classic game with a National Park focus and facts.
+Classic game with a National Park focus and facts.
 Dice feature deer, a tent, a canoe, a hiker, pine trees, and binoculars.
 Travel sized.

 Match over 100 colorful picture cards featuring beautiful photography of the national parks and the animals that live there.

-National Park Puzzle – Keep everyone busy on with a 1000 piece jigsaw puzzle featuring a collage of cool National Park Badges from across the U.S.
+Keep everyone busy on with a 1000 piece jigsaw puzzle featuring a collage of cool National Park Badges from across the U.S.